 Neustar does Hadoop

 Neustar was founded in 1998 for telco local number portability.
 In 2011 Neustar changed course and launched its telecommunications information and analytics business.
-Neustar used to capture 1% of its network data and retain it for 65 days.
+Neustar used to capture less than 10% of its network data and retain it for 60 days.
 With Hortonworks Data Platform, they now capture 100% and retain it for two years.
 That means 150 times more storage while saving millions.

 Neustar delivers two types of services helping clients promote and protect their businesses: